python-telegram-bot/rules-bot/README.md

 ### Link to GitHub Threads

-When mentioning issues, pull requests or commit SHAs in the same manner as described above in [Search GitHub](#search-github), rules-bot will automatically reply to your message with the corresponding links.
+When mentioning issues, pull requests, commit SHAs or `ptbcontrib` contributions in the same manner as described above in [Search GitHub](#search-github), rules-bot will automatically reply to your message with the corresponding links.
 If your message is a reply to another message, the links will be sent as reply to that message.

 ### Welcome members